soswav/soswav/README.md

 </details>

-<h6 align="center" >soswav © 2024 by soswav is licensed under BY-NC-SA 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/</h6>
+<h6 align="center"> soswav © 2024 by soswav is licensed under the Passive-Aggresive License.
+To view a copy of this license, search for it.
+(I FUCKING LICENSED MYSELF!!!)</h6>